Paroxetine Side Effects

 For Healthcare Professionals

-Applies to paroxetine: oral suspension, oral tablet, oral tablet extended release
+Applies to paroxetine: oral capsule, oral suspension, oral tablet, oral tablet extended release

 A study of 26,005 antidepressant users has reported 3.6 times more upper GI bleeding episodes with the use of SSRIs relative to the population who did not receive antidepressant medications.
 Upper gastrointestinal tract bleeding was observed up to 3.2 times more frequently in patients receiving paroxetine.